mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 #### Testing payment and subscription creation

 * Go to the [subscription testing server](https://accounts.stage.mozaws.net/subscriptions/products/prod_HEJ13uxjG4Rj6L?plan=plan_HEJ1l12p1taV7I)
 * Click on the **Subscribe** button which takes you to a subscription form.
-If you don't have a Firefox account at this point or if your existing account doesn't work, you will need to create one.
+If you don’t have a Firefox account at this point or if your existing account doesn’t work, you will need to create one.
 * Fill out all the required fields in the form.
 * Key in credit card number `4242 4242 4242 4242`.
 The mandatory fields for Expiration date, CCV and postal code can be filled with random values.
 * Verify formatting accuracy for date, currency and postal code.
 Check the box on usage agreement.